satellite-image-deep-learning/techniques/README.md

 * [Detection of Open Landfills](https://github.com/dymaxionlabs/basurales) -> uses Sentinel-2 to detect large changes in the Normalized Burn Ratio (NBR)

 ### Segmentation - solar panels
 * [DeepSolar: A Machine Learning Framework to Efficiently Construct a Solar Deployment Database in the United States](https://www.cell.com/joule/fulltext/S2542-4351(18)30570-1) -> with [website](http://web.stanford.edu/group/deepsolar/home), [repo](https://github.com/wangzhecheng/DeepSolar) and [dataset on kaggle](https://www.kaggle.com/tunguz/deep-solar-dataset), actually used a CNN for classification and segmentation is obtained by applying a threshold to the activation map.
-Original code is tf1 but [tf2/kers](https://github.com/aidan-fitz/deepsolar-v2) and a [pytorch implementation](https://github.com/wangzhecheng/deepsolar_pytorch) are available
+Original code is tf1 but [tf2/kers](https://github.com/aidan-fitz/deepsolar-v2) and a [pytorch implementation](https://github.com/wangzhecheng/deepsolar_pytorch) are available.
+Also checkout [Visualizations and in-depth analysis .. of the factors that can explain the adoption of solar energy in ..
+Virginia](https://github.com/bessammehenni/DeepSolar_adoption_Virginia)
 * [hyperion_solar_net](https://github.com/fvergaracontesse/hyperion_solar_net) -> trained classificaton & segmentation models on RGB imagery from Google Maps.
 Provides app for viewing predictions, and has [arxiv paper](https://arxiv.org/abs/2201.02107) and a [nice webpage](https://groups.ischool.berkeley.edu/HyperionSolarNet/)
 * [3D-PV-Locator](https://github.com/kdmayer/3D-PV-Locator) -> Large-scale detection of rooftop-mounted photovoltaic systems in 3D
 * [PV_Pipeline](https://github.com/kdmayer/PV_Pipeline) -> PyTorch models and pipeline developed for "DeepSolar for Germany"